St. Joseph River (Lake Michigan)

+The Saint Joseph River (known locally as the Saint Joe) is a 210 mi river that flows in a generally westerly direction through southern Michigan and northern Indiana, United States, before emptying into Lake Michigan.
+The Saint Joseph River drainage basin covers 4685 sqmi, and is the third largest watershed draining to Lake Michigan.
+The land within its bounds is primarily used for agriculture.
+The river and its tributaries provide a variety of paddling and fishing environments.
+Historically, the river served as an important canoe transportation route for various Native American tribes, and for French Canadian Voyageurs.

 Description of the watershed

-The St. Joseph River watershed drains 4685 sqmi from 15 counties: Berrien, Branch, Calhoun, Cass, Hillsdale, Kalamazoo, St. Joseph and Van Buren in Michigan and De Kalb, Elkhart, Kosciusko, LaGrange, Noble, St. Joseph and Steuben in Indiana.
-The watershed includes 3,742 river miles (6,022 km) and flows through and near the Kalamazoo-Portage, Elkhart-Goshen, Mishawaka-South Bend, and St. Joseph/Benton Harbor metropolitan areas.
-The St. Joseph River main stem is 206 mi long, rising in southern Michigan in Hillsdale County flowing from Baw Beese Lake, within 5 mi of the headwaters of the other St. Joseph River of the eastward-flowing Maumee River watershed.
+The Saint Joseph River watershed drains 4685 sqmi from 15 counties: Berrien, Branch, Calhoun, Cass, Hillsdale, Kalamazoo, Saint Joseph and Van Buren in Michigan and DeKalb, Elkhart, Kosciusko, LaGrange, Noble, Saint Joseph and Steuben in Indiana.
+The watershed includes 3,742 river miles (6,022 km) and flows through and near the Kalamazoo-Portage, Elkhart-Goshen, Mishawaka-South Bend, and Saint Joseph/Benton Harbor metropolitan areas.
+The St. Joseph River main stem is 206 mi long, rising in southern Michigan in Hillsdale County flowing from Baw Beese Lake, within 5 mi of the headwaters of the other Saint Joseph River of the eastward-flowing Maumee River watershed.
 Baw Beese Lake was historically named for the Potawatomi Chief Baw Beese.